etherex/etherex/etherex/WhitePaper.md

 We will now have the platform to build something that was previously either impossible, very difficult to achieve and/or needed countless hacks in order to provide even the most basic functionality transparently, which is the safe transfer of funds.

 Having great cryptographic tools at our disposal is interesting, but it's never really that useful unless it allows us to connect more easily.
 Bitcoin has allowed that in incredible ways.
 And since it's just the first experiment, we know much more is still possible.
 I also like to compare Bitcoin to git.
 They're great decentralized tools, but we still need to gather somewhere and have some level of centralization; we now have GitHub.
-Maybe it could be decentralized too, distribute the load of hosting in the process and speed it up a notch.
-I'd like some GitHubCoins, I use it a lot.
-The point to this is probably the transparency, however funny jumping from a coin to that sounds at first.
+And it could be decentralized too, distribute the load of hosting in the process and increase its responsiveness.
+But the point to this is the transparency and the inherent security it provides.
+It is now possible to build decentralized, centralized tools.

 Ethereum now provides the perfect platform for transparency.
 We can now centralize the order book, the trading engine, and every rule we need to make an exchange work, only now **fully transparently, totally open-source and with the security of blockchain technology**.